A Sky Full of Stars: In popular culture

-At the Apple 2014 Event held on September 9 of that year, "A Sky Full of Stars" was the song of choice when the first introduction video unveiled the Apple Watch.
+At the Apple special event 2014 held on September 9 of that year, "A Sky Full of Stars" was the song of choice when the first introduction video unveiled the Apple Watch.

 At the 2019 AFC Asian Cup, this song was played after the national anthem of two teams in every matches.

 "A Sky Full of Stars" was played during the 2020 Democratic National Convention and after the acceptance speeches of U.S. President Joe Biden and Vice President Kamala Harris following their victory in the 2020 presidential election on November 7, 2020.
 Dana Bash of CNN noted the significance of the song choice for Biden as it was the favourite song of his late son Beau Biden.

 The song was also played during the 3-Point Shootout of the 2015 NBA All-Star Game weekend.

 It was also chosen by the players of English football team Liverpool F.C. to play during the celebrations as they lifted the 2019–20 Premier League, their first league title in 30 years.

 Taron Egerton performed the song as his character Johnny for the 2021 animated film, Sing 2; the song was also included on the film's soundtrack.

 On Paulo Dybala's presentation day at his new club AS Roma in 2022, the song was played in front of massive crowd of Roma fans; it was also previously played during the post-match celebration of Juventus FC after their game against S.S.
 Lazio – Dybala's final match with the club.

 In 2023, American television network CBS, and its sports division CBS Sports, included the song in a six-minute long video tribute to the SEC on CBS that they posted on social media, as the network's contract with the conference expired following the 2023 SEC Championship Game.
 The tribute video, which also included High Hopes by Panic! at the Disco and Hall of Fame by The Script, later aired during CBS's pregame show.